-The Inter-Club League
+The Inter Club League

-The Inter-Club League is intended to encourage competitive cross-country flying on a less formal basis than National and Regional competitions, involving pilots at all levels of cross-country competence.
+The Inter-Club League (ICL) is intended to encourage competitive cross-country flying on a less formal basis than National and Regional competitions, involving pilots at all levels of cross-country competence.
 In particular, it is an opportunity for novice pilots to experience competition flying before they are eligible to fly a regional competition.

-The Inter Club League currently communicates through its Facebook page at www.facebook.com/pg/BGAICL.
+Although the intention is to provide detail of ICL events on this webpage, the Inter Club League currently communicates through its Facebook page at www.facebook.com/pg/BGAICL.